Virtual Journey: Eternal Japan

 Discover the history and debunk the myths of the geisha in this Getty Images documentary.

 Calligrapher and renowned Japanese artist Koshun Masunaga created her own artistic language inspired from brush calligraphy and the world of sports.
-This video from AP gives us the behind-the-scenes look into her process.
+Here we can see a behind-the-scenes look into her process.

 Jonathan M. Hall is Visiting Assistant Professor in Japanese Studies at the University of California Riverside where he teaches courses in Japanese literature, history, film and aesthetics.
 His broad range of courses includes Classical Japanese Literature, Cultures of the Floating World, Japanese film history, and modern Japanese women’s literature.
 His published articles and book manuscript include writing on kabuki dance, Japanese postwar photography and performance, and twentieth-century Japanese film.
 Jonathan is also active as a film subtitler and occasional dramaturge for contemporary performance.